Springvale (NSW)

 Springvale's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Springvale.
 Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
-Private health cover was found to be exceptionally high at approximately 64% of the total population (1,209 people), compared to 51.9% across Rest of NSW and 55.7% nationally.
+Private health cover was found to be exceptionally high at approximately 64% of the total population (1,209 people), compared to 51.9% across Regional NSW and 55.7% nationally.

 Frequently Asked Questions - Health